Packing for a ski trip can be a challenge.

 In general, you want to pack pieces that can be mixed and matched to keep you warm and looking good.
 Mid layers are a good example of something you can wear on and off the slopes.
 However, you may want to pack separate base layers for snow sports and relaxing, because if you’re like me, the skiing set will get stinky during the day.

 Base: Your base layer should be wool or synthetic.
 A mid- to heavy-weight is good depending on the rest of your gear.
-I wore a heavyweight Capilene Patagonia base with my ski pants and stayed toasty and warm without a mid layer.
+I wear a heavyweight Hot Chillys base with my ski pants and stayed toasty and warm without a mid layer.
 On top, I used a synthetic base plus a mid layer.
+Your athletic leggings you wear to the gym will work great too as long as they aren't super thin!

 Mid: You may or may not need this layer depending on the rest of your gear.
 Fleece works well.
-On top, I use a zipped jacket that I can open when I get warm.
+On top, I use a zipped jacket or 1/4 zip that I can open when I get warm.

-If you don’t own, or want to pack, ski pants and coat, try using a rental service such as Get Outfitted.
-They will deliver the clothes to your hotel and you just drop them back in the mail before leaving using the enclosed mailer.
-They also rent Go Pros, goggles, and more.
+If you don’t own, or want to pack, ski pants and coat, try using a rental service such as Jans.com.
+Simply order what you need online or stop in the store.

 Base: I like a thin bottom base, such as silk, under my pants.
 Sometimes I skip this and just wear one layer after hours if I won’t be outside much.